Charcoal-SE/tools/revision-downloader/results/README.md

 - [Offensive posts on Meta Stack Exchange up to 2017-03-19][5], by Glorfindel
 - [Spam posts on Ask Different up to 2017-07-13][6], by Glorfindel
 - [Offensive posts on Ask Different up to 2017-07-13][7], by Glorfindel
+- [Spam posts on Puzzling Stack Exchange up to 2018-06-15][8], by Glorfindel
+- [Offensive posts on Puzzling Stack Exchange up to 2018-06-15][9], by Glorfindel

  [1]: ../README.md
  [2]: ./20170319-so-spam.zip